Recess (break): International recess

-In the United Kingdom and Ireland, high school (11–16 or 18) students traditionally do not have "free periods" but do have "break" which normally occurs just after their second lesson of the day (normally referred to as second period).
+In the United Kingdom and Ireland, high school (11–16 or 18) students traditionally do not have "free periods" but do have "break" which normally occurs just after their second lesson of the day, normally referred to as second period.
 This generally lasts for around 20 minutes.
 During the break, snacks are sometimes sold in the canteen (U.S. cafeteria) and students normally use this time to socialize or finish off any homework or schoolwork that needs to be completed.

 Once the break is finished, students go to their next class.
 Lunchtime commences one or two lessons later and usually lasts around 45–60 minutes.
-This system is more or less the same in junior schools (7–11) in the UK and Ireland and in high schools (14–18) in the U.S., but infant schools (4 or 5–7) normally add another break time towards the end of the day.
+This system is more or less the same in junior schools (7–11) in the UK and Ireland and in high schools (14–18) in the U.S..
+Infant schools (4 or 5–7) normally add another break time towards the end of the day.

 In Australia and New Zealand, a mid-morning recess is taken for morning tea.
-Colloquial terms for this break include little lunch (prevalent in the Australian state of Queensland) or play-lunch (common in Victoria), and "recess" at a secondary school level.
+Colloquial terms for this break include little lunch, prevalent in the Australian state of Queensland, or play-lunch, common in Victoria, and "recess" at a secondary school level.
 In Canada, the break is referred to as "lunch-break", "recess", or play-lunch.
 In all three countries, it is followed by mid-morning classes, after which a more lengthy meal break, lunch or lunchtime, is taken.
 Thus, the structure of the school-day consists of three lesson blocks, broken up by two intervals: recess (morning tea) and lunch respectively.